Chapter 13 : Romania

 The sunlight drifted through the amber windows, dancing on Hermione’s pale skin.
 She moved slightly under the warm glow.
 She smiled softly as her eyes fluttered open.
 The smell of freshly baked biscuits wafted into the room.
 Hermione shifted her legs against the cold silk sheets.
 She knew her early morning delight wouldn’t last long so she savored every warm moment of it.

 Before she was ready to let go of her sleepy bliss, she felt her stomach jump into her throat.
 She managed to make it to the bathroom and cast a silencing charm, before the inevitable.
 Hermione made sure to locate Charlie’s mouth-wash and rinse her mouth out before brushing her teeth with his toothbrush.

-Hermione looked at her reflection in the mirror, realising she was still naked.
+Hermione looked at her reflection in the mirror, realising she was still nude.
 “Okay. so I have a few options: go eat breakfast naked, that’ll surely make an interesting morning; find my clothes and possibly offend Charlie, I don’t want him to think I’m planning on leaving already; or go put on one of Charlie’s shirts.
 I think I’ll go with that last one.
 I’ll spark interest but I won’t necessarily be saying anything with my clothes, or lack thereof.
 Okay.
 Let’s go.
 Damn.
 I wish I was an actress.”
 Hermione spoke to herself in the mirror.